ripienaar/free-for-dev/README.md

   * [JSON IP](https://getjsonip.com) — Returns the Public IP address of the client it is requested from.
 No registration required for free tier.
 Using CORS data can be requested using client side JS directly from browser.
 Useful for services monitoring change in client and server IPs.
 Unlimited Requests.
   * [konghq.com](https://konghq.com/) — API Marketplace and powerful tools for private and public APIs.
 With the free tier, some features are limited such as monitoring, alerting and support.
   * [Kreya](https://kreya.app) — Free gRPC GUI client to call and test gRPC APIs.
 Can import gRPC APIs via server reflection.
+    * [MACHAAO aka MessengerX.io](https://github.com/machaao/) - Build, customize and grow deeply personalized conversational characters / Chat Apps with our free to use cloud platform APIs for developers / creators.
   * [Lightly](https://www.lightly.ai/) — Improve your machine learning models by using the right data.
 Use datasets of up to 1'000 samples for free.
   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 Free API plan has 300 verifications per month.
   * [microlink.io](https://microlink.io/) – It turns any website into data such as metatags normalization, beauty link previews, scraping capabilities or screenshots as a service.
 100 reqs/day every day free.